 Women giving birth generate much larger medical expenses than the average member does.
 Choosing a platinum plan during open enrollment may lower overall costs the most.
-The premium costs are much higher, but so is the benefit level.
+The premium costs are much higher, but so is the benefits level.

 Focus on Networks

-Utilizing an in network doctor or hospital dramatically lowers costs.
+Utilizing an in-network doctor or hospital dramatically lowers costs.
 Participating physicians agree to pre-defined reimbursement levels.
 Those out of network are free to charge well above the predefined rate for each medical service.
 They often do charge much more.

 Infertility treatments often spawn high-risk multiple pregnancies which frequently deliver preterm.
 High-risk complicated pregnancies often require specialized care.
 The need for specialized care increases the chances you may need out-of-network care.
-Choose a policy with the most robust list of in network providers to reduce this exposure.
+Choose a policy with the most robust list of in-network providers to reduce this exposure.